 A large portion of my business comes from female/petite cyclists.
 Not because I am “Macho”, but because I understand the differences/and misconceptions between Male and Female anatomy.
 More importantly, I recognize that most women’s product is designed and manufactured by men, thinking within the context of being a man.

-I remember one of my first phone-calls to Speedplay, about making shorter spindles for petite cyclists:
+I remember one of my first phone-calls to Speedplay in 1998 about making shorter spindles for petite cyclists:

 “Hi.
 My name is Chris Balser, and I am a bike fitter located in Minneapolis, MN, looking for a pedal solution for petite cyclists.”